Abd al-Hafid of Morocco: Foreign relations

 After the defeat of Bou Hmara, Abd al-Hafid's rule in central Morocco became much more stable allowing for his approach to France to become bolder.
-He became increasingly more anti-French which appeased militants in Fes.
+He became increasingly more anti-French which appeased militants in Fez.
 He sought relations with powers like Germany, Italy and the Ottoman Empire.
+In the summer, Abd al-Hafid invited the Italian government to resume its military mission in Fez.
+He hoped these relations with Italy would prevent France from taking direct action in Morocco.
+However, instead of getting diplomatic support from Italy, Abd al-Hafid was rebuffed by them.
 Abd al-Hafid was most successful with the Ottoman Empire which was run by the Young Turks who adopted a policy of supporting other Muslims outside the Ottoman Empire who resisted the West.
 Abd al-Hafid similarly had pan-Islamist beliefs.
 One of the demands of the supporters of the Hafidiya was for closer relations with the rest of the Muslim world.
 In 1909, the Young Turk government sent a 12-man military mission to Morocco.
-This mission was attached to the makhzen army as advisors and accompanied the troops in manoeuvrers against dissident tribes north of Fes.
+This mission was attached to the makhzen army as advisors and accompanied the troops in manoeuvrers against dissident tribes north of Fez.
 It was commanded by Captain Arif Bey and was made up of Turkish, Syrian and Egyptian officers.
 While the mission was there, they founded the pan-Islamist youth organisation "Young Maghreb" which also had members in other North African countries like Egypt and Algeria.
 Other pan-Islamist organisations emerged during this time with one, al-Itiihad al-Maghrebi (Union of the Maghreb), planning riots against the French.
 The Turkish military mission was forced to leave in March 1910 because of French diplomatic pressure.

+Abd al-Hafid's attempts to break out diplomatic isolation and find allies were ultimately a failure.
+According to the historian Edmund Burke III, "the French position was unassailable".